Your Playbook for a Hassle-Free Travel Experience to Ontario’s Sunset Country

 Getting into Canada

-Like any other country, Canada has laws to protect its borders and security but entering Canada as a tourist is relatively easy to do.
+Like any other country, Canada has laws to protect its borders and security but entering Canada as a tourist is relatively easy.
 Here are the basic rules around this subject:

-• Persons entering Canada must provide proof of citizenship and proof of identity.
-If you are a citizen of the United States of America, it is recommended you get a passport to enter Canada.
+- Persons entering Canada must provide proof of citizenship and proof of identity.
+If you are a citizen of the United States of America, you should get a passport to enter Canada.
 Here is information on getting a US Passport.
+Here's another informative page with info on how to get a passport card (works only if travelling by land).

-• As an American citizen, you also have the option to get a passport card or an enhanced driver's license (land travel only).
+- As an American citizen, you also have the option to get a passport card or an enhanced driver's license (land travel only).
 See here for more info.
-In lieu of those, proof of citizenship (birth certificate and a government-issued id with a photo will also work).

-• Visitors from all other countries outside the USA are required to have a passport, children included, and depending on what country you are visiting from, you may also need to apply for an ETA (electronic travel authorization) and/or a visitor visa.
+- Visitors from all other countries outside the USA require a passport, children included, and depending on what country you are visiting from, you may also need to apply for an ETA (electronic travel authorization) and/or a visitor visa.
 Check here to see what is required for your country of origin.

 Visiting Canada as a Person with a Criminal Record

-If you plan to visit Canada on a vacation and you have a criminal record (including a conviction for DUI/DWI) this is an issue!
-If you have one misdemeanor or minor criminal conviction that you were not aware made you inadmissible, the Immigration Officer may, at their discretion, grant you a TRP (Temporary Resident Permit) allowing you to enter Canada on a one-time basis for the duration of your vacation.
+If you plan to visit Canada and you have a criminal record (including a conviction for DUI/DWI) this is an issue!
+If you have one misdemeanour or minor criminal conviction that you were not aware made you inadmissible, the Immigration Officer may, at their discretion, grant you a TRP (Temporary Resident Permit) allowing you to enter Canada on a one-time basis for the duration of your vacation.
+It depends on how long ago the offence occurred and the nature of the offence.
 Important to remember here is the following:

-• There is no guarantee or obligation that the Immigration Official will grant you a TRP as it is discretionary.
+- There is no guarantee or obligation that the Immigration Official will grant you a TRP as it is discretionary - so don't rely on getting one.

-• A TRP will only be considered (in most cases) if you have a minor conviction and if only one conviction exists on your record with no jail time involved.
+- A TRP will only be considered (in most cases) if you have a minor conviction and only one conviction exists on your record, it was committed before October 2018, with no jail time involved.

 Here is a useful resource to explain more about what the Temporary Resident Permit is all about.